monolayer/monorepo/packages/sdk/docs/guide/cron.md

 ## Description

-With this workload you recurring tasks for your application.
+With this workload, you can define recurring tasks for your application.

-A [`Cron`](./../reference/api/main/classes/Cron.md) workload is initialized with a unique id and the following options:
+A [`Cron`](./../reference/api/main/classes/Cron.md) workload is initialized with a unique ID and the following options:

-- [schedule](./../reference/api/main/interfaces/CronOptions.md#properties) in [unix-cron](https://man7.org/linux/man-pages/man5/crontab.5.html) format to specify it should run.
+- [schedule](./../reference/api/main/interfaces/CronOptions.md#properties) in [unix-cron](https://man7.org/linux/man-pages/man5/crontab.5.html) format to specify when it should run.

 - [run](./../reference/api/main/interfaces/CronOptions.md#properties) function with the code that will be executed.